BJC Focus

 The BJC Focus symposium is a free annual event that features workshops, demonstrations and presentations all centered around a particular theme.
 Our featured speakers are artists and intellectuals who are well-studied and acquainted with the chosen topic for the year.
 The symposium, while developed with jewelry and metalsmithing students and enthusiasts in mind, is free and open to the public, with something to offer everyone.

-The event will culminate with a charge to artists to participate in our community challenge; this year’s challenge – to be announced!
+The event will culminate with a charge to artists to participate in our annual community challenge.

 Valeska Populoh

 Artist, educator, cultural organizer and facilitator in Baltimore, Maryland.
 Focuses on puppetry and participatory performance art.
-Holds a BA in International Affairs and Conflict Resolution from American University, and an MAT in Art Education from MICA.
+Holds a BA in International Affairs and Conflict Resolution from American University, a BFA in Fiber from MICA and an MAT in Art Education from MICA.

 Shani Richards